 - Accessibility to DPRNT statements for machines with RS-232 options

-- Capability of inserting values or manipulation content of NC programs during transmission
+- The capability of inserting values or manipulation content of NC programs during transmission

 - Ability to trigger data collection events during file transfers that would require an operator to perform